Shaurya: Plot

-Set in the context of the Insurgency in Jammu and Kashmir, The film presents a fictional storyline which revolves around the court-martial of an Indian Army officer Javed Khan for shooting dead his superior officer.
-During the court-martial, the circumstances leading up to the fratricidal murder are gradually revealed.

-The film opens with a sequence where a group of Indian Army Soldiers cordons off a Village; as a part of Counter-Insurgency Operation; in the Punj Area of Pulwama Dist in Kashmir Valley.
+The film opens with a sequence where a group of Indian Army Soldiers cordons off a village; as a part of Counter-Insurgency Operation; in the Punj Area of Pulwama Dist in Kashmir Valley.
 After numerous chase sequences, the shot ends with an army officer being shot by his colleague.
 The offending officer instead of escaping promptly surrenders and is then taken into custody by his colleagues.

-The film then shifts to New Delhi, where we are introduced to best friends and Army Lawyers Major Siddhant Chaudhary and Major Akash Kapoor.
-While best friends, they both have contrasting personalities, with Akash being a dedicated Army Lawyer and Sidharth being an immature and care-free Army Officer.
-Siddhant (fondly called Sid), being the son of a highly decorated army officer, often feels compelled to live up to his father's legacy and therefore he reluctantly chooses to join the army.
+The film then shifts to New Delhi, where we are introduced to best friends and army lawyers Major Siddhant Chaudhary and Major Akash Kapoor.
+While best friends, they both have contrasting personalities, with Akash being a dedicated army lawyer and Sidharth being an immature and care-free army officer.
+Siddhant (fondly called "Sid"), being the son of a highly decorated army officer, often feels compelled to live up to his father's legacy and therefore he reluctantly chooses to join the army.
 However, he himself has no plans for an army career and is therefore on the lookout for any chance to quit the army for an adventurous life.

-In the present day, Akash is marrying his fiancée Nandini, with Sid as his best man.
-Post-wedding, Akash informs Sid that their postings are now due; with Akash himself expecting to get posted in Srinagar.
+In the present day, Akash is marrying his fiancée Nandini, with Siddhant as his best man.
+Post-wedding, Akash informs Siddhant that their postings are now due; with Akash himself expecting to get posted in Srinagar.
 A rather excited Siddhant asks Akash to swing his posting too so that they both could be posted together.
-Akash, despite his misgivings, agrees to Sid's demands and thus makes an official request to the Army HQ, thus ensuring the same posting for Siddhant.
+Akash, despite his misgivings, agrees to Siddhant's demands and thus makes an official request to the Army HQ, thus ensuring the same posting for Siddhant.

 A week prior to departure, Siddhant becomes aware of him being appointed as a defence lawyer and Akash being appointed the prosecuting lawyer, in a murder case involving two army officers, both belonging to the elite Rashtriya Rifles.
 On being aware about the nature of his new posting, Siddhant, who had the hopes of a tension-free tenure; throws a childish fit, but ends up getting shut up by an annoyed Akash.